UninformedPleb/adore/README.md

 # ADORE

 ADORE is a backronym for ADO is Really Easy.

-Originally, I wanted to name this project EZADO, but that's already taken.
-So "ADORE" it is.
+(Yes, it's kinda cornball.)

 ## Why use ADORE?

-Many developers find low-level ADO to be tedious in its out-of-the-box form.
+Many developers (myself among them) find low-level ADO to be tedious in its out-of-the-box form.
 You have to manage every connection, every command, every data adapter, and you have to make sure you clean up after it all.
 Nothing is automatic, and everything has some cleanup task or another that needs to be tended to.

-ADORE simplifies ADO code down to its logical operations.
-Make a connection, get a query on that connection, run that query, then get the result.
-No more messing around with making sure the connection state is valid or worrying about whether you remembered to tie up all of the loose ends afterward.
+ADORE simplifies ADO.NET code down to its logical operations: configure, connect, query, get results.
+No more messing around with making sure the connection state is valid or worrying about whether you remembered to dispose everything afterward.

-## A Little History
+## A Little History - Why Did I Make ADORE?

-I started ADORE many years ago, developed its concepts in various commercial projects through a couple of decades, and finally gave it a name and used it kind of as a tutorial for my personal adoption of Github and Nuget as I broke away from older, more "corporate" dev tools.
-I got it to a semi-tested state, then I let it languish for years.
-I figured it had been supplanted by Dapper.
+I started ADORE many years ago, developed its concepts in various professional projects through a couple of decades, and finally gave it a name when I uploaded it to Github and Nuget.
+I got it to a semi-tested state, then let it languish for years.
+I counted it as unnecessary and expected it had been supplanted by Dapper.

-But as I began to use Dapper in my professional duties, I found that it was lacking.
-It only answers half of the need.
-Sure, it streamlines the query, but it completely ignores the connection.
-You're on your own for that.
-And ever since the transition from .NET Framework to .NET Core to just-.NET, nobody has paid any attention to how to safely, securely, and *simply* wrap the whole ADO.NET mechanism.
+But as I used Dapper more and more in my professional duties, I kept wishing for features that I had built into ADORE.
+Mapping query results into domain objects is great, but I still had to manually create a connection.
+And especially since the launch of .NET Core, any simplicity that ADO.NET might have had is gone.
+Cross-platform concerns had dismantled things like DbProviderFactories, and few if any engineering efforts had been made to put it back.

 ## How to use ADORE